Hang gliding 1978 and 1979 part 3

 This page follows Hang gliding 1978 and 1979 part 2.

-The first five images on this page are artistic derivations of contemporary photos.
+Some images on this page are artistic derivations of contemporary photos and some are largely un-edited photos by Hugh Morton.
 See Copyright of early hang gliding photos.

 Some weeks before this photo was taken at Palomar, Rich Grigsby had pitched over in another Phoenix Mariah at Azusa Canyon in the mountains near Los Angeles.
 The glider broke and Grigsby deployed his emergency parachute, which had time only to open partially before pilot and glider hit sloping ground.
 Grigsby was uninjured.
 Then, during practice for the Palomar competition, John Brant flying another Mariah had the same thing happen.
 Both pilots were provided with identical Mendij-painted Mariahs for the competition, which used a one-on-one fly-off format.
 John Brant is visible launching from the second ramp in the photo.